Search for an invisible $Z^\prime$ in a final state with two muons and missing energy at Belle II

 The search uses an online event selection (trigger) that requires events with at least one pair of tracks in a restricted polar-angle acceptance, $\theta\in[37,120]^\circ$, and an azimuthal opening angle larger than $90^\circ$ or $30^\circ$ for data collected in 2019 and 2020, respectively (two-track trigger).
-Events consistent with Bhabha scattering are rejected by a dedicated trigger veto.
+A dedicated trigger veto rejects events consistent with Bhabha scattering.

 In the offline analysis, we require that tracks originate from the interaction point, with transverse and longitudinal projections of their distance of closest approach smaller than 0.5 and 2.0~cm, respectively, to reject spurious and beam-induced background tracks.
 We require events to have exactly two oppositely charged particles identified as muons, that pass the trigger requirements and have transverse momenta larger than 0.4 GeV/$c$.
-We reject events with opening angles between the muons in the c.m.\ frame larger than $179^\circ$, to suppress $\mu^+\mu^-(\gamma)$ backgrounds.
-For \mrecSquare\ $<4$~\gevsq, most of the background comes from $\mu^+\mu^-(\gamma)$ events with single-photon emission: we require \trec\ to be within the ECL barrel acceptance $[34,123]^\circ$ so as to exclude regions where photons can escape undetected.
-Additionally, we reject events with $\theta_{\rm{recoil}}\in[89,91]^\circ$, where there is a 1.5\mm-wide gap in the ECL instrumentation.
-For \mrecSquare\ $>4$~\gevsq, most of the background comes from $\mu^+\mu^-(\gamma$) events with multiple photon emission and the correlation between the photon direction and $\theta_{\rm{recoil}}$ is lost: we require $\theta_{\rm{recoil}} < 123^\circ$ because the signal is dominantly produced in the forward direction due to the c.m. boost.
-To suppress $\mu^+\mu^-(\gamma)$ backgrounds, we impose a photon veto: we require the total energy of all photons to be less than 0.5~GeV and no photon be within $15^\circ$ of the recoil momentum.
+We reject events with opening angles between the muons in the c.m.\ frame larger than $179^\circ$, to suppress $\mu^+\mu^-(\gamma)$ backgrounds, which typically produce back-to-back muons.
+For \mrecSquare\ $<4$~\gevsq, most of the $\mu^+\mu^-(\gamma)$ background comes from events with single-photon emission: we require \trec\ to be within the ECL barrel acceptance $[34,123]^\circ$ so as to exclude regions where photons can escape undetected.
+Additionally, we reject events with $\theta_{\rm{recoil}}\in[89,91]^\circ$, where there is a 1.5 mm-wide gap in the ECL instrumentation.
+For \mrecSquare\ $>4$~\gevsq, $\mu^+\mu^-(\gamma$) background arises predominantly from multiple photon emission.
+In this case the recoil direction does not coincide with the direction of the lost photons, so we instead require $\theta_{\rm{recoil}} < 123^\circ$ because the signal is dominantly produced in the forward direction due to the c.m. boost.
+To suppress $\mu^+\mu^-(\gamma)$ backgrounds, we impose a photon veto: we require the total energy of all photons to be less than 0.5~GeV and no photon to be within $15^\circ$ of the recoil momentum.
 To suppress $\mu^+\mu^-(\gamma)$ and $e^+e^-\mu^+\mu^-$ backgrounds, we require that the transverse recoil momentum in the c.m.\ frame exceed 0.5~GeV/$c$.